darinchakalov/Ecommerce-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 It is an ecommerce website which has two types of users: admins and customers.

 Admin users can create, edit and delete products.

 Customers can add products to shopping cart and finish their order.
 Only logged in users can add products to their cart.

+## App Details

+The app is based on Angular + Node.js + Express.js + MongoDB.

 ## Development server

 Run `ng serve` for a dev server within the app folder.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Development API
+## RESTful API

+The following endpoints are supported:

+GET /api/products - list all products
+GET /api/products/:id - get details about given product POST /api/products - create a new product
+PUT /api/products/:id - edit given product
+DELETE /api/products/:id - delete given product

 Run `npm start` for a dev api server within the api folder.
 The api will be available at `http://localhost:3000/`.